Chloé Zhao

-Chloé Zhao (born Zhao Ting, in Chinese: 赵婷; 31 March 1982) is a Chinese-born (Note: Zhao's nationality is unclear, but media including Disney and the Chinese Communist Party tabloid Global Times report that her nationality is Chinese.) filmmaker.
+Chloé Zhao (born Zhao Ting; 31 March 1982) is a Chinese filmmaker.
 She is known primarily for her work on independent films.
-For her film Nomadland (2020), Zhao is the second of three women to win the Academy Award for Best Director.
+For her film Nomadland (2020), Zhao became the second woman to win the Academy Award for Best Director.

 Songs My Brothers Taught Me (2015), her debut feature film, premiered at Sundance Film Festival to critical acclaim and earned a nomination for the Independent Spirit Award for Best First Feature.
 The Rider (2017) was critically acclaimed and received nominations for the Independent Spirit Award for Best Film and Best Director.

 Zhao garnered international recognition with the American film Nomadland (2020), which she wrote, produced, edited and directed, and which won numerous accolades, including the Golden Lion at the Venice Film Festival and the People's Choice Award at the Toronto International Film Festival.
 Earning four Academy Award nominations for the film, Zhao won Best Picture and Best Director, becoming the first woman of color to win the latter.
 She also won awards for directing at the Directors Guild of America Awards, Golden Globe Awards, and British Academy Film Awards, becoming the second female winner of each of them.

 Zhao co-wrote and directed the Marvel Cinematic Universe superhero film Eternals (2021).
-Her latest film, Hamnet, premiered at the 52nd Telluride Film Festival to critical acclaim.
+Her 2025 film, Hamnet, premiered at the 52nd Telluride Film Festival to critical acclaim.
+It won the Golden Globe Award for Best Motion Picture – Drama in 2025, the BAFTA Award for Outstanding British Film and was nominated for the Academy Award for Best Picture.
+Zhao also received her second nomination for the Academy Award for Best Director, becoming only the second woman, after Jane Campion, to achieve two nominations in this category.